gVallverdu/tango-colors/README.md

 ## LaTeX

-If you want to use these tango colors in you latex document put it somewhere latex will find it.
+If you want to use these tango colors in you latex document put `tango.sty` somewhere latex will find it.
 For example, in the texmf directory.

 ## Python

-You have to ways to use the colors.
+You have two ways to use the colors.
 If you only need the HTML model you can import `TANGO_HTML_COLORS` which is a dictionary of tango colors.

 ```python